beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/working-locally.md

 ## Overview

+Begin has full support for local, offline development, including support for [Begin Data](/en/data/begin-data/).

-Begin's open core, [Architect](https://arc.codes) kicks up a local server that emulates key serverless services (such as Lambda, API Gateway, DynamoDB, etc.) supporting full offline, local workflows.
+After you've initialized your project locally, Begin's open core, [Architect](https://arc.codes) kicks up a local server that emulates key serverless services (such as Lambda, API Gateway, DynamoDB, etc.).

 Those workflows enable you to locally:
-- **Preview** - code runs locally and can be opened in a web browser, curl, etc.
+- **Preview** - run your code locally, to be opened in a web browser, curl, etc.
-- **Test** - code runs headlessly in a terminal
+- **Test** - run your code headlessly in a terminal

 This guide is an expanded reference to much of what we covered in the [quickstart](/en/getting-started/quickstart) if you'd like to [skip ahead](/en/routes-functions/creating-new-routes/).